-Note: CAC support is only available when using Internet Explorer 10 or later.

-1. Configure UCMDB to use LW-SSO authentication.
+- CAC support is only available when using Internet Explorer 10 or later. - In order to automatically log in to UI the user from the certificate needs to have the Access to UI (General Action) permission. - 1.
+Configure UCMDB to use LW-SSO authentication.